Battle of Gazala: Bir Hakeim

-German Panzer III passing through a burning truck.
+A German Panzer III passing a burning truck.

 Reinforced with a further kampfgruppe, the Axis attacked Bir Hakeim again on 9 June and overran the defences by the following day.
 Ritchie ordered the remaining troops to evacuate as best they could, under the cover of darkness.
 Under fire through the night, many of the French were able to find gaps in the line through which to withdraw.
 The survivors then made their way some 8 km to the west, to rendezvous with transport from the 7th Motor Brigade.
 About 2,700 troops (including 200 wounded) of the original garrison of 3,600 escaped and about 500 French troops, many of whom were wounded, were captured when the 90th Light Division occupied the position on 11 June.

 The Cauldron

 Early on 29 May, supply vehicles supported by the Trieste and Ariete divisions, worked through the minefield north of Bir Hakeim and reached the Afrika Korps.
 On 30 May, Rommel pulled the Afrika Korps back westward against the edge of the minefields, creating a defensive position.
 A link was formed with elements of the Italian X Corps, which were clearing two routes through the minefields from the west.
 In the process, the Sidi Muftah box was overrun and the defending 150th Infantry Brigade was destroyed after brutal fighting.
 At one point, Rommel personally led a platoon of panzer grenadiers in the attack;

 In the afternoon [30th May] I personally reconnoitred the possibilities for an attack on Got el Ualeb [the Sidi Muftah box] and detailed units of the Afrika Korps, 90th Light Division and the Italian Trieste Division for an assault on the British positions next morning.
 The attack was launched on the morning of the 31st May.
-German-Italian units fought their way forward yard by yard against the toughest British resistance imaginable.[...]
+German-Italian units fought their way forward yard by yard against the toughest British resistance imaginable....
 Nevertheless, by the time evening came we had penetrated a substantial distance into the British positions.
 On the following day the defenders were to receive their quietus.
-After heavy Stuka attacks, the infantry again surged forward against the British field positions.[...]
+After heavy Stuka attacks, the infantry again surged forward against the British field positions....
 Piece by piece the elaborate British defences were won until by early afternoon the whole position was ours.
 The last British resistance was quenched.
 We took in all 3,000 prisoners and destroyed or captured 101 tanks and armoured cars, as well as 124 guns of all kinds.